 What Are Florida’s Most Terrible Highways?

-A car accident can occur at any time, and anywhere that a negligent driver is operating a motor vehicle.
+A car accident can occur at any time and anywhere where a negligent driver is operating a motor vehicle.
 While this is a true statement, car accidents are much more common – and much more severe – on highways that are highly congested or have vehicles that are traveling at high speeds.
-If you are a driver in Florida, it is important that you understand which highways are most dangerous and where the most accidents happen, as well as what you can do to reduce your risk of being involved in an accident.
-Knowing how to handle the aftermath of a car accident or a motorcycle accident if one does occur is almost valuable information.
+If you are a driver in Florida, you must understand which highways are most dangerous and where the most accidents happen, as well as what you can do to reduce your risk of being involved in an accident.
+Knowing how to handle the aftermath of a vehicle accident if one does occur is also valuable information.

-The following considers some of the worst highways in Florida, as well as driving behaviors that make being on the road that much more dangerous.
+The following considers some of the most dangerous highways in Florida, as well as driving behaviors that significantly increase accident risk.

 The Most Dangerous Highways in Florida